matasoo/matasoo/README.md

 I like to code!

 # 💫 About Me:
-🌍  I'm based in Blaj, Romania<br>✉️  You can contact me at voineadavid@matasoo.com<br>🧠 javascript, flutter
+✉️  You can contact me at voineadavid@matasoo.com<br>🧠 javascript, flutter

 ## 🌐 Socials: